 John Riewerts (20:18):

-Another one might be a financial services client who sends out an ad to sign up for credit cards, something along those lines, and we might want to have a real time engagement with that consumer, ultimately strengthening their journey, as they’re trying to identify the appropriate credit cards.
+Another one might be a financial services client who sends out an ad to sign up for credit cards, something along those lines, and we might want to have a real-time engagement with that consumer, ultimately strengthening their journey, as they’re trying to identify the appropriate credit cards.
 Well, now this gets into, whether it be 200 millisecond response times, or often smaller, which requires, again, a different data technology such as a document store, like MongoDB or something like that.

 John Riewerts (20:59):

 So, whether you’re building initial campaigns, and a client may have heavy data analysts who understand SQL, or you’re working with different data scientists, who understand a plethora of different technologies, their languages, their Python, R, pulling in different frameworks, like TensorFlow, you name it, tying all that together in a cohesive manner is the fun challenge.
-But at the root of that, in my personal opinion, this is where the data lake, and the data warehouse have a really nice relationship between each other.
+But at the root of that, in my personal opinion, this is where the data lake and the data warehouse have a really nice relationship with each other.
 And, if you only had one use case, then you may not need this, right?

 John Riewerts (21:57):

 I mean, if you’re Just quite literally trying to solve a very simple use case, with a couple of very simple data inputs, or data feeds, you may not need this complexity.
-But the reality is, the vast majority of us have more than one use case.
+But the reality is, that the vast majority of us have more than one use case.
 And, we have to, as engineers, consider what future use cases we may have in the future.
 And so, that plays into, let’s take a next best offer a use case, where a particular event comes in, we’ve got to make a decision right at that point in time, how we want to treat that event, to ultimately help the consumer on their journey in an asynchronous manner, to make a decision on the next best approach that we’re going to work with that consumer.

 John Riewerts (22:50):

 That, while a transactional use case, then also has a… We build up data, whether it be at the event itself, or exhaust from the subsequent offers.
 And we can absolutely apply analytics around it.
-So, even a transactional use case ends up having a large volume of data, that we could potentially leverage for the next use case, or the next challenge that we want to take.
+So, even a transactional use case ends up having a large volume of data, that we could potentially leverage for the next use case or the next challenge that we want to take.

 Utpal Bhatt (23:28):

 Yeah, I love the fact that it’s the use case that determines the data platform.
-And if you have just one use of the data, you could engineer it differently but if you have multiple uses of the data, then you may want to look at future, and how you’re going to use it in a different way.
+And if you have just one use of the data, you could engineer it differently but if you have multiple uses of the data, then you may want to look at the future, and how you’re going to use it in a different way.
 Great.
 So, given that Acxiom has so many different ways of solving the data, the use case [inaudible 00:23:59], how do you know you’ve got it right?
 So how do you measure the success of the initiative?
 What are some of the ways to determine the ROI, and feel good about mapping the use case to the underlying technology?

 John Riewerts (24:16):